Vincent-Therrien/haptic-display/README.rst

 elevated or lowered to compose pictures accessible through touch.

 High prices make this technology unaffordable to many consumers.
-This project demonstrates a haptic display prototype with a low manufacturing cost that achieves a ten by ten pixel resolution.
+This project demonstrates a haptic display prototype with a low manufacturing cost (inferior to 100 Canadian dollars) that achieves a ten by ten pixel resolution.

 .. figure:: images/GUI-simple-example.png
    :scale: 50 %